40th Helicopter Squadron

-The 40th Helicopter Squadron is a missile support unit.
-As the 40th Aerospace Rescue and Recovery Squadron it was a helicopter rescue squadron of the USAF during the Vietnam War.
+The 40th Helicopter Squadron is a missile support unit of the United States Air Force.
+As the 40th Aerospace Rescue and Recovery Squadron it was a helicopter combat search and rescue squadron (CSAR) of the USAF during the Vietnam War.

 History

-The squadron was activated as the 40th Aerospace Rescue and Recovery Squadron at Udorn Royal Thai Air Force Base in March 1968 with HH-3s which were nicknamed "Nitnoy."
-Later HH-53s arrived and these were nicknamed "BUFF."
+The squadron was activated as the 40th Aerospace Rescue and Recovery Squadron at Udorn Royal Thai Air Force Base in March 1968 with Sikorsky HH-3s which were nicknamed "Nitnoy."
+Later Sikorsky HH-53s arrived and these were nicknamed "BUFF."

 In March 1968, Detachment 2 of the 37th Aerospace Rescue and Recovery Squadron at Udorn RTAFB operating HH-3s and HH-53Bs, was transferred to the 40th ARRS.

 The 40th moved to Nakhon Phanom Royal Thai Air Force Base on 21 July 1971.

 20 August 1972, the local base rescue detachments of the 3d Aerospace Rescue and Recovery Group each operating 2 HH-43s were transferred to the 40th ARRS, comprising: